-- Hydrologic data for floods in the range of the 0.5 to 0.2% chance exceedance events are being developed.
+- Hydrologic data for floods in the range of the 0.5 to 0.2% chance exceedance events have been developed.

-- Impacts of flood storage are being investigated.
-The study is scheduled to be completed in fall 2022.
+- Impacts of flood storage are being investigated with significant input from study partners.
+The study is scheduled for completion in fall 2023.

 Section 22 of the Water Resources Development Act of 1974 (Public Law 93‒251), as amended.
 The study is being conducted under the Corps’ Planning Assistance to States (PAS) program, following the 50/50 cost-share formula with the non-federal sponsor.
 The sponsor may contribute additional funds beyond this formula.